About the NBS | Social Responsibility of the NBS

 At the First Annual Child and Youth Finance International Summit held in April 2012 in Amsterdam, under the auspices of the Child and Youth Finance International, the NBS received the Country Award for outstanding contribution and its visionary and innovative approach to the development of youth financial education in Serbia.

-Community involvement and donations in 2011
+Community involvement and donations

 Responsibility towards employees